nancyalaswad90/IMA-Accounting-Certifications/README.md

 .

-> ## The Association of accountants and Financial Professionals In Business [IMA ](https://imalc.mycrowdwisdom.com/diweb/mylearning/)
+> ## The Association of accountants & Financial Professionals In Business [IMA ](https://imalc.mycrowdwisdom.com/diweb/mylearning/)

 .